dollars0427/days-calendar/README.md

 Default value: ['Sun', 'Mon', 'Tue', 'Wed', 'Thu', 'Fri', 'Sat']

 #### renderDay (optional)
-If you pass the render to Days Calendar, it will pass day object to the function before render the content.
+If you pass this props to Days Calendar, it will pass day object to the function before render the content.

 ```js
 renderDay(day){